 I am passionate about creating a safe place for people to move, to heal, to become unstuck, and ultimately- to connect.
 I am a firm believer that healing should be accessible to everyone.
 Because of this, I hope to create an environment where clients can experience intentional inclusion, where all can feel safe and valued, and all are given a meaningful opportunity to heal and grow.
-I aim to cherish the sameness of our common humanity, while also celebrating our diversities including: sex, age, race, ethnicity and national origin, sexual orientation, gender identity, financial means and education.
+I aim to cherish the sameness of our common humanity, while also celebrating our diversities including: sex, age, race, ethnicity and national origin, sexual orientation, gender identity, financial means, religious/spiritual affiliation, and education.

 I was born and spent twelve years in Zambia before moving to Atlanta where I lived until I moved to Nashville.
 In my free time I enjoy traveling, cups of tea, books, hiking, and writing poetry.